Cochlear Implant Surgery

 affected by cell phones and radio transmitters.
 They must be turned off during takeoff

-- You may not be able to have certain medical tests or treatments.
-These include magnetic
+You may not be able to have certain medical tests or treatments.
+These include MRI,

 can fail.
-Repairing the implant or replacing a damaged part may be expensive.
+Fixing the implant or replacing a damaged part may be expensive.
 In some

 cases, a new surgery may be needed to replace the implant.